 Find ways to relax with practices like yoga, meditation or deep breathing exercises, which can help reduce stress levels and make positive impressions on the condition of our complexion as well as give an uplift to overall health.

 Take time out of every day to explore this act of inner restoration and watch how it effects external aspects you hold dear—like your epidermis (skin).

 Free radicals are a result of excessive exposure to UV light, radiation from pollution, and even smoking.

 Free radicals cause damage to the skin in multiple ways, such as breaking down collagen and elastin that leads to wrinkling, fine lines, and skin sagging.
 They can even destroy healthy skin cells which may lead to inflammatory issues such as acne breakouts.

 Fortunately, there are steps you can take to minimize the impact free radicals have on your skin.
 Introducing antioxidant-rich skincare products into your routine does wonders for fighting free radical damage on the surface.

 Wear sunscreen diligently when out in the sun to prevent maximum visibility of potential free radical damage it may bring about.

-Nourish your body with antioxidant fruits and vegetables as a dietary fortification against oxidation damage throughout the day, and strive to manage stress levels in all forms of persistence; including reducing risk from environmental stressors.
+Nourish your body with antioxidant fruits and vegetables as a dietary fortification against free radicals damage throughout the day and strive to manage stress levels in all forms of persistence, including reducing risk from environmental stressors.